brianbrainium/BrainPDF-old2/README.md

 Current version: **1.0.0**.
 The latest update introduces a helper that parses only the first half of pages from a PDF for testing purposes.
+The home page now fetches the version from `package.json` so it shows the current GitHub version automatically.

 ### Testing the new feature